- 4 Bedrooms

 About this PropertySchooner Court 740

 740 Schooner Court provides comfort visiting with a water-facing patio and unmatched vistas of the Calibogue Sound!
-This three-level townhome was thoroughly remodeled in the spring of 2018 with bespoke includes all over.
+This three-level townhome was completely redone in the spring of 2018 with bespoke includes all over.

-Step into the living area to find peaceful seating, a generous Intelligent TV, complimentary WiFi, and two sets of patio doors that lead to a meticulously landscaped outdoor space.
+Step into the living area to find comfortable seating, a sizable Intelligent TV, complimentary WiFi, and two sets of patio doors that lead to a meticulously landscaped outdoor space.
 This outdoor area has seating for six and a gas grille for evening barbecues.

 *Please note that the community pool is closed due to local restrictions.